orchestral/testbench/README.md

         // and other test setup steps you need to perform }

-    protected function getPackageProviders($app)
-    {
-        return [
-            // your package service provider,
-            Orchestra\Database\ConsoleServiceProvider\ConsoleServiceProvider::class,
-        ];
-    }
 ```

 ##### Notes and Considerations

 * Your migration files has to suite Laravel's convention, e.g. `0000_00_00_000000_create_package_test_tables.php`.
-* You may choose to put your migrations folder in `tests/database/`
+* You may choose to put your migrations folder in `tests/database/`.
 * You may choose to change your test-migrations class name to be different from the published class names, e.g. from `CreateUsersTable` to `CreateUsersTestTable` or otherwise you may encounter composer class loader collision.

 ### Using Model Factories